 There's no question why they gave Joe Kubek the nickname "Smokin’.”
-He's one of the hottest electric guitar players on the blues scene today.
-Kubek has the technique and the chops to burn up any stage and has been doing so since the 1970's when he began frequenting the Dallas bar scene, playing with Stevie Ray Vaughan and people like the three Kings, B. B., Albert and Freddie.
-He settled into playing rhythm guitar behind Freddie King for a while, until King's death in December 1976.
+He's one of the hottest electric guitar players on the blues scene today, with the technique and the chops to burn up any stage.
+He was born in Grove City, Pennsylvania in 1956 but grew up in Irving, Texas.
+He was leading his own bands and gigging in clubs all around Dallas when he was a teenager.
+By the time he was 19, he was backing many famous blues players in the area, including playing rhythm guitar behind legend Freddie King for a while, until King's death in December 1976.

 Joe and Bnois are a study in opposites.
 The two come from differing musical backgrounds - Kubek was raised on sweaty Texas blues while King has a love for jazz and R&B. Kubek explodes on stage with a blazing blues/rock style born from the guitar traditions of Texas.
 King finesses fat chords with a hollow body Gibson and belts out blues with his whisper-to-growl voice, his sound rooted in the jazz tradition of Louisiana.

-Together, they form a musically intuitive partnership, complementing each other in a dynamic musical tour de force.
-Blues Revue has stated, "King's jazzy guitar work is the perfect foil to Kubek's more incendiary style.
+Together, they form a musically intuitive partnership.
+As Blues Revue put it, "King's jazzy guitar work is the perfect foil to Kubek's more incendiary style.
 They are simply the best guitar tandem on the scene today."
 Guitar One magazine observed, "King's jazzman style and soulful vocals have proved the perfect complement to Kubek's full-bore guitar attack and fat, natural tone."